FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 2. Verify that the JP3 jumper is bridged
 3. Remaining jumpers should not be bridged.
 4. Verify that the SW1_BOOT0 switch is in the ‘0’ position (slide to the right as shown by the blue arrow).
-5. Connect a USB micro-B cable between the USB_STLK connector and your computer.
+5. Connect a USB micro-B cable between the USB_STLK (CN8) connector and your computer.

-The USB STLK port is located to the right of the MXCHIP WiFi module in the figure.
+The USB_STLK port is located to the right of the MXCHIP WiFi module in the figure.
 It is used for power supply, programming, debugging, and interacting with the application via UART over USB.

 ### Update the WiFi module Firmware
 Depending on the board revision in use, you may need to update the wifi firmware for your board.
 For more information, visit the [EMW3080](https://www.st.com/en/development-tools/x-wifi-emw3080b.html) page on the ST Microelectronics website.